 No dry discourses or “hands off” signage here; the Minnesota History Center does a phenomenal job of appealing to all ages through its highly interactive and entertaining exhibits.
 You will have no problem at all finding plenty to intrigue your kids — and while they are being amused, you’ll probably find yourself being playful right alongside them.
 Here are the top things our family feels you won’t want to miss when you visit the Minnesota History Center:

-Free Tuesday Nights
+Free Tuesday Nights CURRENTLY ON HOLD

 It’s always extra-easy on the pocketbook to visit the Minnesota History Center Tuesdays from 3-8pm when the fees are waived.
 The slightly larger than average families that make up the FFTC team greatly appreciate this.
 We’ve also found that purchasing a Minnesota Historical Society Membership ($79/year, covers the whole family) means that the pass has been paid back after just one visit to the Minnesota History Center – and there are many other terrific sites in and around the Twin Cities to explore.